Consider opening liquor outlets in less crowded areas: HC to Kerala govt | Law-Order

 The matter will be heard again after two weeks.

-The Court had on July 8 lashed out at Kerala government over the overcrowding in front of the outlets and directed it's Managing Director and the State excise commissioner to file a report on the steps taken to reduce the crowd.
+The Court had on July 8 lashed out at Kerala government over overcrowding in front of the outlets and directed it's Managing Director and the State excise commissioner to file a report on the steps taken to reduce the crowds.

 It said customers lining up in front of liquor shops and spilling over to public spaces and roads was certainly an affront to the dignity of society as a whole.